nktnlx/jetbrains_python_developer/6_coffee_machine/README.md

-This is the forth project completed by me from [JetBrains Python Developer track.](https://hyperskill.org/tracks/2)
+This is the 6th project completed by me from [JetBrains Python Developer track.](https://hyperskill.org/tracks/2)

 Coffee Machine -- the project emulates an operation of a coffee machine.
 During the project I've practiced working with functions, loops and conditions.
 Also there was an intro to OOP, including: classes, instances, methods, attributes and magic methods.